The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Constructing a robust variability classifier

 There is likely some cross-contamination between RRAB and RRC variables in the period range $0.3 \leq \rm P \leq 0.5$ d.
 RRAB variables in crowded regions will tend to have lower amplitudes as result of blending, and therefore have a non-negligible chance of being classified as RRC variables owing to their smaller amplitudes.

 We also check all the RRAB variables with $P>1$ ($P>0.9$) d to see if they follow the PLR for Classical (Type II Cepheids) respectively.
 RRAB variables falling into these PLR locii have their classifications changed to reflect their correct type.
+From the training sample, 95 variables initially classified as RRAB were reclassified as Cepheids.
+We considered the initial classification of these sources as RRAB variables as the correct classification, and calculated the RRAB contamination in the complete sample of Cepheids to be ${\sim}5\%$.

 To further improve the purity of the RRAB and RRC samples, we require $-3<W_{JK}<5$ mag in order to account for the large observed dispersion in absolute Wesenheit magnitudes, and that the RRAB/RRC variables follow the period constraints mentioned above.
 Uncertain classifications are followed by a `:' (i.e., RRAB: and RRC:).
 RR Lyrae with uncertain classifications may include sources without Gaia DR2 data.
 RRAB/RRC sources with $P<0.2$ d are reclassified as HADS/DSCT/EW through the DSCT classification routine.